-The results of background information gathering outlined above in Section 2.1 helped direct on-site data collection activities associated with a site investigation carried out on December 14, 2023, by C. Mann (Ecologist).
-Data collection was focused on reviewing existing vegetation communities, identifying natural features that exist on the property (upland vegetation communities, potential species at risk (SAR) and fish habitat) as well as site physical features (topography, slope, soil).
-Representative site photos taken during this investigation are assembled in Appendix 1.
+The results of background information gathering outlined above in Section 2.2 helped direct on-site data collection activities associated with a site investigation completed on April 16, 2025.
+The site investigation focused on characterizing: 1) topography and drainage, 2) vegetation communities and vascular plants, 3) potential features of conservation interest, 4) potential habitat for species at risk (SAR), and 5) fish habitat.
+Representative site photos taken during this investigation and provided by the client (summer conditions) are assembled in Appendix 2.
 Overall, the level of effort expended on-site was deemed appropriate to document the features and functions given the location and scale of the proposed development.

-2.2.1.1 Habitat-based Approach
+2.3.1 Habitat-based Approach